If surveys are not opening, please contact us, so we can fix this for you.

 Nick Metheny, PhD, MPH, RN

-Assistant Professor University of Miami School of Nursing and Health Studies
+Assistant Professor Emory University Nell Hodgson Woodruff School of Nursing

 Pronouns: He/him/his

-Nicholas (Nick) Metheny, PhD, MPH, RN (he/his) is an Assistant Professor at the University of Miami School of Nursing and Health Studies.
+Nicholas (Nick) Metheny, PhD, MPH, RN (he/his) is an Assistant Professor at the Emory University Nell Hodgson Woodruff School of Nursing.
 His research takes an intersectional approach to preventing and mitigating the harms of intimate partner violence (IPV) in marginalized women and sexual and gender minority (SGM) communities.
 Much of his work with PRIDENet explores the impact of IPV on substance use and HIV-related outcomes.
 Through this evidence, he aims to build multilevel interventions that reduce violence-related health inequities in marginalized women and SGM communities globally.

 Nicholas Panyanouvong